 This page explains in detail the full process of getting rid of bed bugs.
 Before you get started though, you need to ask yourself if you’re equipped and prepared for the task.
 Read here to find out if you need an exterminator or not.

 This section breaks down getting rid of bed bugs into four parts.
 First, you will need to pretreat your apartment.
 This involves finding the bed bugs, isolating them, and preparing the rooms and furniture for the use of pesticides and heat.
 The second phase is the extermination of the bed bugs through various methods.
 The third phase details how to check whether you are actually bed bug free, and how to prevent a future infestation.
 Finally, we have included a list of things you must be sure not to do when dealing with an infestation.

-The first phase of exterminating a bed bug infestation is pretreatment.
+When you want to get rid of bed bugs, the first phase of exterminating a bed bug infestation is pretreatment.
 This begins with a general cleaning of your house including tidying and vacuuming, throwing out of items that are beyond saving, and finding all of the areas where bed bugs are hiding.
 If you live in an apartment, before anything else, notify your landlord and neighbors.
 Start the pretreatment with a widespread extremely thorough cleaning of the residence:

-- Tidy your home.
-Put all of the items you think may have been affected in one place away from everything else.
+- Tidy your home: Put all of the items you think may have been affected in one place away from everything else.
 Clear any clutter from around your bed and couches.